scalar-labs/scalardb/schema-loader/README.md

 # Scalar DB Schema Loader

 Scalar DB Schema Loader creates, deletes and repairs Scalar DB schemas (namespaces and tables) on the basis of a provided schema file.
-Also, it automatically adds the Scalar DB transaction metadata (used in the Consensus Commit protocol) to the tables when you set the `transaction` parameter to `true` in the schema file.
+Also, when you use the Consensus Commit transaction manager, it automatically adds the Scalar DB transaction metadata to the tables.

 There are two ways to specify general CLI options in Schema Loader:
   - Pass a Scalar DB configuration file and database/storage-specific options additionally.